Rijn-Schelde-Verolme: RSV starts to reorganize

-In 1977 the bubble burst.
-RSV had failed to modernize and rationalize since 1971.
-Government, RSV, and labor unions had fruitlessly negotiated since mid 1975.
-In April 1977 the board of RSV then sent a letter to the unions about shutting down almost all of P. Smit Jr. shipyard, and the shipbuilding part of RDM, for a total of 1,800 jobs.
+In 1977, the bubble burst.
+RSV has failed to modernize and rationalize since 1971.
+Government, RSV, and labor unions had fruitlessly negotiated since mid-1975.
+In April 1977, the board of RSV then sent a letter to the unions about shutting down almost all of P. Smit Jr.'s shipyard, and the shipbuilding part of RDM, for a total of 1,800 jobs.
 There were also job cuts in other parts of RSV.
 Furthermore, the machine factories of Fijenoord and RDM would be merged.
-In view of the 34 million guilder loss over 1976, there was no dividend.
+Given the 34-million-guilder loss over 1976, there was no dividend.
 At about the same time RSV was negotiating for a subordinated loan of 150-200 million to cover shipbuilding losses.
-In June 1977 a plan submitted to the Policy Commission Shipbuilding focused on concentrating shipbuilding in Rozenburg, and at NDSM.
+In June 1977, a plan submitted to the Policy Commission Shipbuilding focused on concentrating shipbuilding in Rozenburg, and at NDSM.
 NDSM would have to be reduced by 500 men, but if the market situation did not improve, it might have to be shut down completely.
 The plan that was next approved by the commission also included the closure of IHC Holland's Gusto Shipyard of 1,200 men.
 The plan was thought to be a complete solution for the builders of large ships.
-In parallel with these closures, a 350 million guilder modernization plan was designed.
-E.g. much work on the shipyards was still done in the open air, and would be brought indoors.
+In parallel with these closures, a 350-million-guilder modernization plan was designed.
+E.g. much work on the shipyards was still done in the open air and would be brought indoors.

 Meanwhile, the RSV board thought about NDSM.
-Just closing down NDSM would make sense, but was politically explosive.
+Just closing down NDSM would make sense but was politically explosive.
 NDSM represented the whole tradition of the Amsterdam Shipbuilding industry.
-The shipyard also has strong labor union presence, and the city itself was leaning to the extreme left of the political spectrum.
-In August 1977 the Policy Commission Shipbuilding sent Roelof Nelissen, AMRO Bank board member and former government minister for the KVP to investigate 'closer cooperation' between Amsterdam shipyards.
-The Communists were the first to openly suspect that RSV wanted to achieve the liquidation of its shipbuilding activities in Amsterdam in a covert way by first organizing a merger with ADM, and possibly also Verschure shipyard.
-Over 1977 the loss of RSV was about 50 million.
+The shipyard also has a strong labor union presence, and the city itself was leaning to the extreme left of the political spectrum.
+In August 1977, the Policy Commission Shipbuilding sent Roelof Nelissen, AMRO Bank board member and former government minister for the KVP to investigate 'closer cooperation' between Amsterdam shipyards.
+The Communists were the first to openly suspect that RSV wanted to achieve the liquidation of its shipbuilding activities in Amsterdam covertly by first organizing a merger with ADM and possibly Verschure shipyard.
+Over 1977, the loss of RSV was about 50 million.